 When you set up your system to boot from a software FCoE LUN, you install the ESXi image to the target LUN.
 You can then boot your host from that LUN.

-Configure the option ROM of the network adapter to point to a target LUN that you want to use as the boot LUN.
+Configure the option ROM of the network adapter, so that it points to a target boot LUN.
 Make sure that you have information about the bootable LUN.

 Change the boot order in the system BIOS to the following sequence: